lanrelawal2002/full-stack-webdev/README.md

-My code from the course 100 days of code by Max and Manu
+My code and MANU's code from the section Understanding Responsive Web Design